-Section 3a - Briefly explain the project stating exactly what the project will be physically accomplishing and why.

-Section 3b - Briefly explain what spending authority is being requested, and how cash funds will be provided.

-Section 3d - Briefly describe LEED and associated cost assumptions.
+- Section 2a Briefly explain the project stating exactly what the project will be physically accomplishing and why. - Section 2b Briefly explain what spending authority is being requested, and how cash funds will be provided. - Section 2c Briefly explain the campus programs and/or population that will impacted by the project. - Section 2d Briefly describe LEED and associated cost assumptions.